Firestone Tire and Rubber Company

-Early-to-mid-20th century
+Early to mid 20th century

-Firestone was originally based in Akron, Ohio, also the hometown of its archrival, Goodyear, and two other midsized competitors, General Tire and Rubber and BFGoodrich.
+Firestone was originally based in Akron, Ohio, also the hometown of its archrival, Goodyear Tire and Rubber Company, and two other midsized competitors, General Tire and Rubber Company and B.F.
+Goodrich Company.
 Founded on August 3, 1900, the company initiated operations with 12 employees.
 Together, Firestone and Goodyear were the largest suppliers of automotive tires in North America for over 75 years.
-In 1906, Henry Ford chose Firestone to supply tires for its car models.
+In 1906, Henry Ford chose Firestone to supply tires for Ford car models.

 In 1918, Firestone Tire and Rubber Company of Canada was incorporated in Hamilton, Ontario, and the first Canadian-made tire rolled off the line on September 15, 1922.
 During the 1920s, Firestone produced the Oldfield tire, named for racing driver Barney Oldfield.

 In 1926, the company opened one of the world's largest rubber plantations, extending over 1000000 acre, in Liberia, West Africa.
 That year the company also opened its first Firestone Tire and Service Center (later renamed Firestone Complete Auto Care).
 Firestone Complete Auto Care is the division of Firestone that offers automotive maintenance and repair, including tires.